livekit/egress/README.md

 #### Segmented File

 As an alternative to generating a single media file, it is possible to have the Egress service generate segments by using the `SegmentedFileOutput` output.
-The Egress service will the split the output in media segments of equal duration (6s by default), and generate a manifest listing all the generated segments.
+The Egress service will split the output in media segments of equal duration (6s by default), and generate a manifest listing all the generated segments.

 Currently, only [HTTP Live Streaming](https://datatracker.ietf.org/doc/html/rfc8216) compatible segments (using the MPEG TS file format) and manifests are supported.